Our 2020 Progress - Performance

-In our Home Care category, Colgate is increasing the use of recycled and recyclable plastics in our packaging and improving the ingredient sustainability profile of our products, including eliminating formaldehyde donors and reducing volatile organic compounds to improve air quality.
+In our Home Care category, we are increasing the use of recycled and recyclable plastics in our packaging and improving the ingredient sustainability profile of our products, including eliminating formaldehyde donors and reducing volatile organic compounds to improve air quality.
 We are also helping consumers save energy and water with our cleaning products.

 Colgate’s Product Sustainability Scorecard is intended to measure the progress of our goals to increase the sustainability in our products by 2020.
 Our product sustainability key performance indicators are focused on three areas: Packaging, Formula and Social Impact.
-Through cross-functional collaboration across the Colgate world, we continue to make progress and improved the sustainability profile in over 96 percent of new products in 2018(1).
+Through cross-functional collaboration across the Colgate world, we continue to make progress and 99 percent of new products in 2020 have improved sustainability profiles.(1)

-1 The performance results are based on representative products from the product portfolio evaluated against comparable Colgate products across three impact areas to characterize likely improvement in the sustainability profile, based on review of quantitative and qualitative data.
+(1) The performance results are based on representative products from the product portfolio (excluding our recently acquired EltaMD, Filorga, hello and PCA Skin businesses) evaluated against comparable Colgate products across three impact areas to characterize likely improvement in the sustainability profile, based on review of quantitative and qualitative data.

 Product Safety and Quality

 We continuously monitor and evaluate the safety of our ingredients, and we actively engage with outside experts and resources to understand emerging science and deepen our knowledge.
 We also comply with all aspects of the European Union’s REACH regulation (Registration, Evaluation, Authorization, and Restriction of Chemical substances).
-To learn more about the science behind our products, please visit Scientific Excellence section of our website, and learn more about our Ingredient Safety Policy and progress updates, please visit the Ingredient Safety section.
+To learn more about the science behind our products, please visit the Scientific Excellence section of our website, our Ingredient Safety Policy and the Ingredient Safety section.